Keith Marischal

-Keith Marischal is a Scottish Baronial Country house lying in the parish of Humbie, East Lothian, Scotland.
-The original building was an "L-shaped" Tower house, built long before 1589 when it was extended into a "U-shaped" courtyard house.
+Keith Marischal is a Scottish Baronial country house lying in the parish of Humbie, East Lothian, Scotland.
+The original building was an "L-shaped" Tower house, built long before 1589 when it was extended into a U-shaped courtyard house.
 The building acquired its modern appearance in the 19th century when the courtyard was filled in.
 The house is protected as a category B listed building.

+Etymology

+The name Keith is thought to derive from the Brittonic language word */kɛːt/ (related to modern Welsh coed), meaning 'wood'.

 Early and mediaeval history

 In legend, the lands of Keith were granted to Marbhachir Chamuis (Camus Slayer), in recognition of his valour at the Battle of Barry in 1010; he is the mythological ancestor of the Keith family.

 The lands of Keith were possessed in the reign of King David I by Simon Fraser of Keith, the first of that surname to appear on record in Scotland.
 Fraser was one of the Normans who accompanied King David Scotland back to Scotland.
 Fraser was made Sheriff of Tweeddale.
 He is recorded in a charter gifting some lands and dedicating a church to the Tironensian Brothers at Kelso Abbey.